saezlab/EDN_phospho/Analysis/README.md

 + We specify the names of our conditions as we have them on the `GMM` and `GMM.all` generated objects ('tp_2min', 'tp_10min', etc.).
 + We run the `PHONEMeS_dt` analysis 100 times where for each iteration we downsample the data with replacement.
 Like this we retain 61-65% of all measurements across each run.
 In this case, the analysis is performed by generating an ILP problem which is then read and optimized by the `cplex` solver.
 All the functions used to generate the problem, optimize it and retrieve the results are called from the `/Public` directory.
 + The 100 time-resolved models are generated, and saved as a list
-+ The scripts have to be executed once per cell-line and with the corresponding edition of the file names inside the script.
++ **The scripts have to be executed once per cell-line and with the corresponding edition of the file names inside the script (commenting/uncommenting the lines defining the PHONEMeS inputs).**

 ## Generating and storing the analysis results